AliSoftware/KeyPathObserver/README.md

 This class is a helper to **add KVO using blocks** to make it easier to use and make your code more readable.

-Associate a Objective-C block to a keyPath, and the block will be executed each time the value of the KeyPath is changed.
+Associate a Objective-C block to a keyPath, and **your block will be executed each time the value of the KeyPath is changed** to let you do whatever you want.
+And **no need for `removeObserver:forKeyPath:` anymore** either!

-This class uses KVO to observe the keyPath value changes of course, but allow you to **implement a separate behavior for each observed keyPath** and implement the action **in a dedicated block**.
+_This class uses KVO to observe the keyPath value changes of course, but allow you to **implement a separate behavior for each observed keyPath** and implement the action **in a dedicated block**.

-This way you can **avoid the need to centralize all the actions in the `-(void)observeValueForKeyPath:ofObject:change:context:` method** and the need to make the series of `isEqualToString:` tests to determine the action depending on the keyPath.
+This way you can **avoid the need to centralize all the actions in the `-(void)observeValueForKeyPath:ofObject:change:context:` method** and the need to make the series of `isEqualToString:` tests to determine the action depending on the keyPath._

 # Usage examples